LeMikaelF/blog/_posts/2025-03-15-mysql-read-uncommitted.md

 in a text editor to "undo" concurrent changes.
 MySQL is therefore able to present the viewer with a "concurrent" read, where each row belongs to the same snapshot.[^1]

-InnoDB optimistically writes (or overwrites) data directly in the clustered index, even before it commits, in addition to leaving an undo log record that can be used in case of a rollback or during crash recovery.
+During a transaction, InnoDB optimistically writes (or overwrites) data directly in the clustered index, even before it commits, in addition to leaving an undo log record that can be used in case of a rollback or during crash recovery.
 This means that commits are basically free, whereas rollbacks require reconstructing the old row and writing it in the clustered index.
 This makes sense under the assumption that most transactions end up commiting, and that rollbacks are relatively rare.

 Because of this, a transaction that does not use MVCC will see uncommitted data, but its reads will also be non-consistent.
 Here is a representation of the steps that could lead to the anomalous `count(*)` discussed above, with a 3-row table for simplicity: